awsdocs/aws-unity-developer-guide/doc_source/what-is-unity-plugin.rst

 ================================================

 You can find the AWS Mobile SDK for Unity on GitHub.
-The complete list of NuGet packages, samples, nd other files can be found `here <https://github.com/aws/aws-sdk-net/tree/unityv3>`_.
+The complete list of NuGet packages, samples, and other files can be found `here <https://github.com/aws/aws-sdk-net/tree/unityv3>`_.

 .. _Amazon Cognito: http://aws.amazon.com/cognito
 .. _Amazon DynamoDB: http://aws.amazon.com/dynamodb/